tuna-einstein/punya/README.md

 From the gradle task console, run appengineStop

 # To see all the tasks
-gradle tasks
+gradlew tasks

 # Running the Local Dev Server
-gradle appengineRun
+gradlew appengineRun

 # To stop the server
-gradle appengineStop
+gradlew appengineStop

 # Deploying to App Engine
-gradle appengineUpdate
+gradlew appengineUpdate

 # More detials
 https://github.com/GoogleCloudPlatform/gradle-appengine-plugin

+# When you want to reload classes do a "./gradlew customReload" it will pull any changes you made
+# in to your classes and your webapp files (html/css/js and excluding the WEB-INF dir).
+gradlew customReload